aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-processing-and-analysis/retrieving-delivery-status-notifications-with-csharp/_index.md

 A4: Aspose.Email is primarily designed for C#, but it offers APIs for other languages too.

 ### Q5: Where can I find more resources and documentation?
-A5: Visit the official [Aspose.Email for C# API documentation](https://reference.aspose.com/email/net/) for comprehensive guides and examples.
+A5: Visit the [Aspose.Email for C# API documentation](https://reference.aspose.com/email/net/) for comprehensive guides and examples.

 ### 10. Conclusion